kevinxuxuzichen-ship-it/ski-motion-analysis/weights/README.md

 - **Base**: YOLO-pose (nano)
 - **Validation**: Pose mAP@50 ≈ 0.96 on the Ski2DPose validation split

-## ⚠️ Source & Usage Notice

-These weights were trained on the **Ski2DPose dataset (EPFL)**, a third-party public dataset that carries **no explicit open-source license**.
-The original dataset is **not** redistributed with these weights.

-- Provided for **academic research and demonstration only**.
-- **Commercial use is not permitted.**
-- If the dataset's rights holders object, the weights will be removed upon request.

 ## Reproduction

 To retrain from scratch, obtain the Ski2DPose dataset directly from EPFL and follow the